wazo-platform/wazo-platform.org/content/uc-doc/system/dhcp/dhcp.md

 Changing default DHCP gateway
 =============================

-By default, the Wazo DHCP server uses the Wazo\'s IP address as the routing address.
+By default, the Wazo DHCP server uses the Wazo's IP address as the routing address.
 To change this you must create a custom-template:

-1. Create a custom template for the `dhcpd_subnet.conf.head`{.interpreted-text role="file"} file:
+1. Create a custom template for the `dhcpd_subnet.conf.head` file:

         mkdir -p /etc/xivo/custom-templates/dhcp/etc/dhcp/
         cd /etc/xivo/custom-templates/dhcp/etc/dhcp/